 Keep in mind that these are difficult times for all of us.
 Be respectful of people’s times and commitments and don’t take it personally if they can’t talk to you right now.
 Building relationships takes time and you will be most successful if you figure out how and what you can give to the people you are reaching out to.

 “Give yourself the time and space to reflect.”

 Keeping a positive outlook on the future

-Follow these five steps to gain more clarity.
+Follow these five steps to gain more clarity and start the career planning process.
 We are all faced with uncertainty, but you do have control over your emotions and thoughts.
 Choose progress and stay focused on your personal career goals.
 If you want some help structuring your days while working from home, we collected 10 tips to manage studying from home.